-CCO Holdings, LLC ("CCO Holdings") is a holding company whose principal assets as of September 30, 2006 are equity interests in its operating subsidiaries.
-CCO Holdings is a direct subsidiary of CCH II, LLC ("CCH II") which is an indirect subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
-Charter Holdings is an indirect subsidiary of Charter Communications, Inc. ("Charter").
-"We," "us" and "our" refer to CCO Holdings and/or its subsidiaries.
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose principal assets as of September 30, 2006 are equity interests in its operating subsidiaries.
+Charter Holdings is a subsidiary of CCHC, LLC ("CCHC") which is a subsidiary of Charter Communications Holdings Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+"We," "us" and "our" refer to Charter Holdings and/or its subsidiaries.